IweZix/BIN2-Q1-Javascript/README.md

 You'll find 5 chapters of exercises on [web2course](https://e-vinci.github.io/web2/).
 The solutions can be found [here](https://github.com/IweZix/BIN2-Q1-Javascript/tree/main/exercices).

 Past exams and their announcements can be found in the [exam repo](https://github.com/IweZix/BIN2-Q1-Javascript/tree/main/examens).
-(The solutions are not optimal, they are mine except put January 2023 which are that of [Nitroc](https://github.com/cdhaeyere/2BIN-Q1-Javascript)).

 A project was also carried out during the course, it can be found [here](https://github.com/IweZix/BIN2-Q1-Javascript/tree/main/projet)